 The key is to buy before you need it, while you’re still young and healthy.
 That way, you’ll get more coverage for less, and rest easy knowing your family is protected.

 You also want to make sure that you’re entirely forthright throughout your life insurance application process.
 Inaccuracies in your questionnaire can result in a denied claim for your loved ones, even if you pass away from a cause that would otherwise be covered.
-Answer questions as truthfully and completely as possible, so you can have peace of mind.
+Answer questions as truthfully and completely as possible, so you can have a peace of mind.

 Cancer probably isn’t your only concern when buying life insurance, but it’s a big one.
 Luckily, with the right policy and coverage, your family will be protected should the worst happen.
+Get matched instantly with a policy perfectly fit to your needs, health history, and financial situation.